googlecodelabs/workbox-lab/amp-pwa/README.md

 # Workbox

-In this lab you learn how to use the Workbox suite.
+In this lab you learn how to make an app containing AMP pages into a PWA.
+You also learn how to use AMP pages as data inside a PWA.

 ## Getting started